zekissel/balance-book/README.md

 All relavant backend code can be found at ./src-tauri/src/link/auth.rs and relavant frontend code can be found at ./src/component/link/PlaidLink.tsx.

+<h3 id='contribute'>Contributing: </h3>

+If you would like to contribute for any reason, feel free to make a PR.
+I ask that you thoroughly explain any changes that you make, as well as what necessitated the change.
+I will prioritize merging bug fixes over new features.

 <h3 id='misc'>Misc: </h3>

+#### Developing Locally

+To run the source code locally (using ```npm run tauri dev``` from the root directory, after installing npm dependencies), the file ./src-tauri/.env should be present, with the contents: "PLAID_ENV=development".
+This variable cannot be configured upon Plaid client instantiation from within plaid-rs at the moment.

 #### Required HTTPS redirect